By Jeana Abnet

 1. Regular and Frequent Schedule of Combing and Brushing

 It is good to create a brushing schedule for your dog, try to brush them outside so the tiny pieces of fur that you do not catch are not getting all over your home.
+Choosing the best quality Dog Brush available is always a wise choice, since you and your pet will need to use this tool for years.

 2. Purchase a Vacuum Specifically Designed For Dog Hair